cube-drone/rt0/players-guide/src/player/generated/magician.md

 _Corruption Upgrade: Magic Wand_

-* Place the Page of Cups on Cups and Balls
+* Place any Cup on Cups and Balls.
-* While a card is on Cups and Balls:
+* While a Cup is on Cups and Balls:
    * All of your cards now count as Cups, as well as their original suit.
    * This includes Major Arcana: A Death, for example, counts as a "13 of Cups".
-* Discard the Page of Cups at will.
+* Discard the card on Cups and Balls at will.

 ### Magic Wand
 _"It's not the wand that's magic - the wand is nothing more than a prop to guide the eyes away from what's really happening.